jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/download-page/Technicality.md

 ## Technicality

 The `Download Portal` page is designed to provide users with various reports and data downloads.
 It utilizes an accordion interface to organize the content into different sections.
 Each section is represented by a React component that displays specific types of data.
-The components used are
+The components used are:

   - `YearInReviewReports`
   - `CountryReports`